 - 2.6.1.
-The number of days referred to in this procedure are based on Monday to Friday, and do not include weekends and Bank Holidays. - 2.6.2.
+The number of days referred to in this procedure are based on calendar days including weekends and bank holidays. - 2.6.2.
 A disciplinary investigation is dealt with as a matter of priority and completed as soon as practical. - 2.6.3.
-Where cases are not concluded within 28 days or expect to be concluded in the very near future, the HR Case Manager will carry out a mid-case review every four weeks thereafter to ensure that the case is on track.
-Every effort is made to conclude cases as a matter or priority but, where cases are identified as complex, timescales for conclusion will be extended. - 2.6.4.
-All time limits for notice applicable to the various stages of the Disciplinary Procedure are set out in the Scheme of Delegation and Disciplinary Meeting Procedure, and may normally be varied by mutual agreement.
+Every effort is made to conclude cases as a matter of priority.
+A case review will take place every two weeks to ensure that the case is on track. - 2.6.4.
+All time limits for notice applicable to the various stages of the Disciplinary Procedure are set out in the Scheme of Delegation and Disciplinary Hearing Procedure, and may normally be varied by mutual agreement.
 However, the underlying principle is the disciplinary process is dealt with as an issue of priority and continual delaying of time limits is not permitted.